cruix89/cruix-video-archiver/README.md

 - **yt-dlp customization**
   includes support for SponsorBlock, Geo Bypass, Proxy, Metadata, and more.

+- **`ytsearch:` function**
+  great function that allows you to download files by keyword search. see how to use it in the "Tips and Tricks" section

+- **custom output folder function**
+  great function that allows you to download files in a custom output folder. see how to use it in the "Tips and Tricks" section

 - **smart caches and config files**
   folders, cache and configuration files in the /config directory for full control of execution processes.